jpfulton/blog/content/blog/2023-07-25-azure-personal-network-spot-orchestration/index.md

 once capacity has been freed within the Azure data center.

-The external orchestration must run outside the spot instances for stability as it is alway possible that a spot instance will be deallocated with little warning.
+The external orchestration must run outside the spot instances for stability as it is always possible that a spot instance will be deallocated with little warning.
 Options for its location include an on-premise server or a traditional virtual machine.
 I selected an on-premise [Ubuntu](https://ubuntu.com/) server as the host for this project.